andreasfloros/Project-EMILY/README.md

 2. **scripts (folder):** Contains all scripts that form the backend, and is divided further into four folders which represent the four blocks in the pipeline:
       1. **dataset:** Contains everything related to accessing and loading the audio dataset.
 Achieves the following:
             1. Choose the source of the dataset.
-Options: load from local directory, download from URL, create from within our UI
+Options: load from local directory, download from URL, create dataset within our UI
             2. Set important dataset parameters, such as the expected track duration and the sampling rate

       ![dataset_page_gif](https://github.com/andreasfloros/Project-EMILY/blob/main/UI_gifs/dataset_page.gif)